Google Pay™

 parameters in criteria

 (see example below).
 The "type" parameter defines the text displayed on the button, such as a standard payment label or a subscription-related prompt, while "style" controls the button's visual theme to match different background and branding requirements.
 These parameters determine how the Google Pay™ button is generated on the page, ensuring flexibility in its presentation.
 By specifying these attributes, merchants can align the button's appearance with their checkout flow while maintaining compliance with Google's UI guidelines.
+Google does not support the creation of your own custom Google Pay™ button from scratch.

 Example request